celest-dev/website/docs/functions/logging.md

 ## Next steps

 You have now learned how to use Logging to help you understand how your Celest Functions are behaving, or debug specific scenarios or flows.
-You follow more of our guides to learn about [testing your functions](/docs/functions/testing.md) and [installing 3rd party Dart packages](/docs/functions/packages.md) that might be helpful for your use cases.
+Follow our guides to learn about [testing your functions](/docs/functions/testing.md) and [using 3rd party Dart packages](/docs/functions/packages.md).